 I’ll be honest, as much as I love basing and am truly a builder at heart, I find building in Grounded to be annoying as you cannot put Grass or Weed Stems in your inventory and instead have to carry them.
-That being said, on the topic of Weed Stems, Grass Master also works on them.

 Players should be able to grab all three tiers of Grass Master easily if they are base building and I strongly recommend getting them as it really, really makes basing a lot easier due to the following upgrades from the tiers: